AFU: Actor-Free critic Updates in off-policy RL for continuous control: Learning curves

 First, we remove the dependency to $Q_\psi$ in loss \eqref{eq:LambdaVAmodif} by replacing $Q_\psi(s, a)$ by the targets used to train it in \eqref{eq:LQ}.
 We obtain the following loss (for $i \in \{1, 2\}$):

 With the losses $L_Q(\psi)$ \eqref{eq:LQ} and $L_{V, A}(\varphi_i, \xi_i)$ \eqref{eq:LVA}, we can train $Q_\psi$, $V_{\varphi_i}$ and $A_{\xi_i}$ without needing an actor.
 Compared to methods derived from DDPG (like TD3), solving directly the max-Q problem has an advantage over first using an actor to solve the argmax-Q problem, i.e. to approximate $\text{argmax}_{a \in A} (Q_\psi(s, a))$.
 The reason is that continuous changes in $Q_\psi$ result in continuous changes of its state conditioned maxima, while it can result in discontinuous changes of its state conditioned argmax.
 So, in an off-policy setting, if the exploration policy discovers better results with very different actions, the maximum of $Q_\psi(s,a)$ can be tracked smoothly, while the tracking of the argmax can be much more difficult, with the potential arising of deceptive value landscapes in which the actor can get stuck (see \cite{matheron2020understanding}).
 This theoretical advantage, as well as the actor-free $Q_\psi$, $V_{\varphi_i}$ and $A_{\xi_i}$ updates are all important aspects of our approach.
 However, since we are interested in online reinforcement learning, we still need an actor to select actions and produce episodes.
 To train this actor, if we would use the same gradient ascent over $a \mapsto Q_\psi(s,a)$ as in DDPG, our global method would be prone to the same failure modes as DDPG, and most of the advantages of the max-Q based training of $V_{\varphi_i}$ would be lost.
 One thing we can notice is that, since we do not need the actor to return $\text{argmax}_{a \in A} (Q_\psi(s, a))$, we also do not need the actor to be deterministic.
-To benefit from a better exploration, we opt for a stochastic actor and follow the approach proposed in SAC \citep{haarnoja2018soft}.
+To benefit from a better exploration, we opt for a stochastic actor and follow the approach proposed in SAC \citep{haarnoja2018soft} with automatic tuning of the temperature parameter $\alpha$.
+It relies on two losses $L_{\pi}(\theta)$ and $L_{\text{temp}}(\alpha)$, and on a target entropy $\bar{\mathcal{H}}$ (see Appendix~\ref{app:sac}):